Esaeon/Deep-Fake/README.txt

 File Dialog is also a handy tool that asks for the file name of the image one wants to load.
 That Python package is also included.

+The Python Version needs to be at least 3.10; otherwise you will run into a syntax error with match-case, Python's version of switch-cases.